TykTechnologies/tyk-helm-chart/README.md

 ## Istio Service Mesh Ingress gateway

-To use Tyks gateways as the ingress to your Istio Service Mesh simply change `enableIstioIngress: true` in the values.yaml.
+To use Tyks gateways as the ingress to your Istio Service Mesh simply change `gateway.enableIstioIngress: true` in the values.yaml.
 Ensure you are using an Istio manifest which disables the default Istio Ingress gateway.